kryptokrona/kryptokrona-kotlin-sdk/README.md

 Are you having trouble with Kryptokrona SDK?
 We want to help!

-- Read through all documentation on our Wiki: https://docs.kryptokrona.org/developer/kryptokrona-sdk
+- Read through all documentation on our Wiki: https://docs.kryptokrona.org/developer/kryptokrona-kotlin-sdk

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.

-- Ask a question we monitor stackoverflow.com for questions tagged with kryptokrona-sdk.
+- Ask a question we monitor stackoverflow.com for questions tagged with kryptokrona-kotlin-sdk.
 You can also chat with the community on Hugin or Discord.

-- Report bugs with Kryptokrona SDK at https://github.com/kryptokrona/kryptokrona-sdk/issues.
+- Report bugs with Kryptokrona SDK at https://github.com/kryptokrona/kryptokrona-kotlin-sdk/issues.

 ## Reporting Issues